trhackett/masters-project/README.md

 The second lab is more of a problem set (no code-writing necessary) and addresses rvalue references and value expressions.
 The [spec](value-expr/README.md) serves as a write-up on these topics with pointers to additional resources and provides the questions.
-Solutions arae found in [this text file](value-expr/solutions.txt).
+Solutions are found in [this text file](value-expr/solutions.txt).

 The third lab digs into template metaprogramming and writing classes that are easily extensible.
 Programmers should be able to take the interface and use it for their